aborg-dev/isa_benchmarks/README.md

 just run eth_block
 ```

+For now, the instruction measurement only works on x86 Linux due to a binary dependency on the QEMU plugin.

 ## Results

 Here are the measurements of the number of QEMU instructions per benchmark and target: